Textadept 12.6 Manual

 Snippets

-Snippets are dynamic text templates that can be inserted into the buffer on demand.
-They are composed of any combination of plain text, placeholders for interactive input, mirrors and transforms for interactive input, and arbitrary Shell code.
-Snippets eliminate the need for typing repetitive code constructs like class definitions, getters and setters, control structures, API calls, and more.
+Snippets are dynamic text templates for quickly inserting code constructs.
+They may contain plain text, placeholders for interactive input, mirrors and transforms for interactive input, and arbitrary Shell code.

-A snippet has a trigger word associated with snippet text in the snippets table.
+A snippet has a trigger word associated with template text in the snippets table.
+The snippets documentation describes snippet syntax.
 Language-specific snippets are in a subtable assigned to their language’s lexer name.
-Snippets may also be the contents of files in a snippet directory, with file names being the trigger word.
-The snippets documentation describes snippets and their contents in more detail.
+Snippets may also be the contents of files in a snippet directory, with file names being trigger words.

 Code Folding

-Textadept can temporarily hide blocks of code in supported languages.
-Markers in the margin to the left of code denote fold points.
-Clicking on those markers toggles folding.
-You can toggle folding for the current block via Ctrl+} on Windows and Linux/BSD, ⌘} on macOS, and M-} in the terminal version.
+Many of Textadept’s lexers can identify blocks of code and mark their fold points in the editor’s left-hand margin.
+Toggle the visibility of a code block by clicking on its marker, or toggle the visibility of the current block via Ctrl+} on Windows and Linux/BSD, ⌘} on macOS, and M-} in the terminal version.

 Virtual Space

-Textadept normally constrains the caret to remain within text lines.
+Textadept normally constrains the caret within the content of text lines.
 Enabling virtual space allows you to move the caret into the space beyond the ends of lines.
-Toggle virtual space via the “View > Toggle Virtual Space” menu item.
+Toggle virtual space using the “View > Toggle Virtual Space” menu item.

 Key Bindings

-Key bindings are simply commands (Lua functions) assigned to key sequences in the keys table.
-Key sequences are composed of an ordered combination of modifier keys followed by either the key’s inserted character or, if no such character exists, the string representation of the key according to keys.KEYSYMS.
+Key bindings are key sequences assigned to commands (Lua functions) in the keys table.
+A key sequence is an ordered combination of modifier keys followed by either the key’s inserted character or, if no such character exists, the string representation of the key according to keys.KEYSYMS.
 Language-specific keys are in a subtable assigned to their language’s lexer name.
-Key sequences can also be assigned tables of key bindings to create key chains (e.g. Emacs C-x prefix).
-Key bindings can be grouped into modes such that while a mode is active, Textadept ignores all key bindings outside that mode until the mode is unset (e.g. Vim-style modal editing).
+You can assign key sequences to tables of key bindings to create key chains (e.g. Emacs C-x prefix).
+You can also group key bindings into modes such that while a mode is active, Textadept ignores all key bindings outside that mode until the mode is unset (e.g. Vim-style modal editing).
 The keys documentation describes all of this in more detail.

 Compile, Run, Build, and Test

 Textadept knows most of the commands that compile and/or run code in source files.
 It also knows some of the commands that build projects, and you can tell the editor how to run your project’s test suite.
-Finally, you can run arbitary commands in the context of your project.
-Textadept recognizes many of the warning and error messages emitted by those commands and marks them as they occur in compile/run/build/test output.
-Double-clicking on a line with a warning or error jumps to its source.
+Finally, Textadept allows you to run arbitrary commands in the context of your project.
+The editor prints command output in real-time to a temporary buffer and marks any warning and error messages it recognizes.

-Prior to running a compile, run, build, or test command, Textadept will prompt you with either:
+Prior to running a compile, run, build, or test command, Textadept prompts you with either:

 1. A command it thinks is appropriate for the current file or project.

-2. A command you have specified for this current context.
+2. A command you have specified for the current context (e.g. via ~/.textadept/init.lua).

-3. A command you have previously run in this context.
+3. A command you have previously run in the current context.

 4. A blank command for you to fill in.

 Make any necessary changes to the command and then run it by pressing Enter.
-You can cycle through command history via Up and Down on Windows, Linux, BSD, and the terminal version; and and on macOS.
-You can opt out of running the command via Esc.
-In most cases, Textadept will remember compile and run commands on a per-filename basis as you use them, as well as build, test, and project commands on a per-directory basis.
+Cycle through command history via Up and Down on Windows, Linux, BSD, and the terminal version; and and on macOS.
+Cancel the prompt via Esc.
+Textadept remembers compile and run commands on a per-filename basis, and it remembers build, test, and project commands on a per-directory basis.

 You can configure Textadept to run commands immediately without a prompt by setting textadept.run.run_without_prompt.
+You can also have the editor print command output in the background by changing textadept.run.run_in_background.
 For example, in your ~/.textadept/init.lua:

 textadept.run.run_without_prompt = true